 *Pickup after air counter hits or raw air throw with 5B -> 5C -> air combo.

-*Or alternatively you can do 2C 214B 2[C] 2[C] for 1000 less damage but gives lets you try some wacky air dash side switching okizeme.
+*Or alternatively you can do 2C 214B 2[C] 2[C] for 1000 less damage but it lets you try some wacky air dash side switching okizeme.

 *236A a general poking tool that covers a lot of the screen.
 Reaches far horizontally and also zones the skies.
 The A version is fast to recover and pretty safe to whiff.
-The forward momentum of the move makes up for his slow walk speed and forward dash and isn’t good at long ranges.
+The forward momentum of the move makes up for its slow walk speed and forward dash.

-*2C is a far reaching low.
+*2C is a far reaching low that’s very quick (6f) for its range.
 2C 236A is a good safe 2in1 that can also catch back dashes because of its range.

 *2[C] (charged version) charges pretty fast and reaches even farther.
 Can be jump canceled on block.